 Truck Driver Error

 Driver error is one of the leading causes of collisions, which can result in serious physical, emotional, and financial injuries.
-Driver error can include:
+Driver errors can include:

 - Distracted driving: People usually think about texting and driving when they hear of distracted driving.
-While texting while driving is one of the more common ways people become distracted while driving, anything that takes your eyes, hands, or focus from the road while you’re driving results in distracted driving.
+While texting is one of the more common ways people become distracted while driving, anything that takes your eyes, hands, or focus from the road while driving results in distracted driving.

 - Speeding: When truck drivers speed, they create hazardous situations.
 Due to the weight of their vehicles, they cannot slow down as quickly as a standard passenger vehicle.
-Some areas may have lower speed limits for commercial motor vehicles than for others.
-Failing to abide by the posted speed limits, whether intentional or not, is driver error and can cause severe collisions and injuries.
+Some areas may have lower speed limits for commercial motor vehicles than others.
+Failing to abide by the posted speed limits, intentional or unintentional, is driver error and can cause severe collisions and injuries.

 - Fatigue: Truck drivers are on the road for long periods, so they are at a greater risk of driving tired than the average driver.
 To reduce the chances that driver fatigue will occur, the Federal Motor Carrier Safety Administration instituted hours of service regulations.
 Under these regulations, drivers must take breaks and are limited to many consecutive hours they can drive.
 Failing to follow these regulations can lead to collisions for which the driver and the trucking company may be liable.